Aerora01/LanguagesLib/README.md

 You noticed that the placeholder "player" doesen't have any fixes, this because you'll need to set it in the config, like written up

+**getTextComponent(String path, TextComponent component):**
+> This method allows you to transform the language text into a
+>    TextComponent

 If you want to review some other functions of the library open the [**Example Project**](https://github.com/Nikotecnology/LanguagesLib/tree/master/Example%20Project)